 Information for internationally trained professionals who have been licensed as architects in a jurisdiction outside of Canada.

 Within Canada, the required professional competence is normally obtained and demonstrated through a combination of formal education, supervised experience, and professional examinations.
-The provincial and territorial regulators have collectively agreed to endorse a variety of pathways to licensure in order to allow broad yet comprehensive and robust access to the profession for candidates from diverse circumstances.
-These include options for domestic candidates and foreign candidates, and are included in the linked Licence diagrams.
+The provincial and territorial regulators have collectively agreed to endorse a variety of pathways to licensure in order to allow broad yet comprehensive and robust access to the profession for individuals from diverse circumstances.
+These include options for domestic candidates and foreign candidates, and are included in the linked diagrams.

 DOWNLOAD